fallen-icarus/cardano-loans/README.md

 Lenders and borrowers agree on terms upfront, including collateral rates and repayment schedules.
 As long as the borrower meets their obligations, their collateral is safe, regardless of transient market dips or price oracle fluctuations.
-This stability is essential for productive enterprise, allowing entrepreneurs to fund businesses and individuals to unlock liquidity from their assets without the existential threat of a forced margin call.
+This stability is essential for productive enterprise, allowing entrepreneurs to fund businesses and individuals to unlock equity from their assets without the existential threat of a forced margin call.
 It aligns DeFi with the time-tested credit models that power real-world economies.